conformism/normies/README.md

 This is the factory of packages provided to Conformism users.
 Some of them are meta-packages, some others are useful 3rd-party softwares not available at distributions repositories.

+Running Normies will build `.deb` packages (and/or `rpm` or whatever CPack can package that preferentially manages dependencies) and deploy an APT repository.

 # Usage